suryashubham/jewel-shop/architecture/docs/codingGuideLines.md

 - Using doc string to document the methods, class and complex business logic.
 - follow /** ... */ commenting style pattern.

+## Logging

+In production system the logging should be in the file, in case of error, email should be triggered to the responsible.
+In loacl/dev setup logging should be on the console.